 - Wash the sponges and cleaning brushes.

 - Before taking them out in the morning, squeeze any remaining watery solution, and they’ll be ready to use.

 Vinegar’s acetic acid components destroy bacteria and remove odors.
-It also improves the cleaning brushes and sponge’s quality.
+It also improves the quality of the cleaning brushes and sponges.
 The transmission of microbes in your house is minimized.
 It is much effective than the much-publicized microwave method of heating sponges and cleaning brushes.
 If the sponges are not moist enough or cardboard pieces in the scrub brushes, they might start a fire.

 Your kitchen sponges can’t go on forever, no matter how equipped you are about washing your sponges.
 Based on its use, clean them regularly.
 You can also throw untidy ones every two to three weeks.